lgnbhl/felixl.github.io/_pages/about.md

 - [polyglot](https://lgnbhl.github.io/polyglot){:target="_blank"} to learn foreign language vocabulary in the R console.

 {% capture notice-text %}
+* For updates of recent blog posts, follow me on [Twitter](https://twitter.com/lgnbhl).
+* For reproducing my data analysis, go on my [Github page](https://github.com/lgnbhl/blogposts).
-Curious about what I can do for your organisation?
+* Curious about what I can do for your organisation?
 Have a look at my [Project page](https://felixluginbuhl.com/project/).
 {% endcapture %}

 <div class="notice--info">